-When your BMW Seat module fails you may notice symptoms such as:
+When the BMW Seat module fails, notice these symptoms such as:

 - not being able to adjust the seats,